Coconut Cream Pie

 • ¾ cup granulated sugar

-• 2 tablespoons all-purpose flour, packed
+• 2 tablespoons (packed) all-purpose flour

-• 2 tablespoons cornstarch, packed
+• 2 tablespoons (packed) cornstarch

 • Pinch salt

-• 1½ tablespoons Malibu Rum (coconut-flavored rum)
+• tablespoons Malibu Rum or light rum (coconut-flavored rum)

-• 5 tablespoons Cream of Coconut (stir well before using)
+• 5 tablespoons Cream of Coconut, stir well before using

-• 1 cup unsweetened coconut milk (stir well before using)
+• 1 cup unsweetened coconut milk, stir well before using

 • 1 cup whole milk